 Design your gradient logo now!

 Tips for designing a gradient logo

-Before you jump right in, you should know some of the dos and don’ts of creating a gradient logo.
+Before you jump right in, let’s look at the dos and don’ts of creating a gradient logo.

 - Do: Consider contrast and accessibility when creating a gradient logo.

-- Don’t: Use only your own judgement to check if it’s accessible or not.
+- Don’t: Use only your own judgment to check if it’s accessible or not.
 Ask a few friends or family members to see if it’s clear and legible to them!

-- Do: Use a gradient if the design is well thought-out and aligned with your brand.
+- Do: Use a gradient if the logo color combinations are well-thought-out and aligned with your brand.

 - Don’t: Use a gradient that looks like it was created without any thought.